 - Council's ongoing Capital Programme.
 The site has in the past received funding from capital receipts through the Neighbourhood Pride and Environmental Initiatives programme. - Landfill Tax.
-This has been a valuable source of funding with contributions Schemes with a total value of £30,000 have been from WREN. implemented from Landfill Tax on the site.
+This has been a valuable source of funding with contributions from WREN.
+Schemes with a total value of £30,000 have been implemented from Landfill Tax on the site.
 This has included the amphitheatre, new dipping platform and community wheel activity space. - A partnership with Groundwork Greater Nottingham allowed £11,000 to be released enabling information panels, marker posts and leaflets to be produced and installed. - A bid to Greenwood by the Friends secured a £250 grant.
 This was used to fund new hedge planting at the main entrance and to gap up other hedges around the site.

 The plan must also recognise the challenging financial climate faced by local authorities and the threat of a reduced revenue/capital budget may restrict some of the actions within the action plan.
-This is further compounded by COVID-19 and the financial consequences potentially arising from this.
 Issues relating to alternative policies and joined up working will be investigated for the site and all outdoor facilities provided by the authority.